Orléans Cathedral: First cathedral

-Second & Current Cathedral
+Second and current cathedral

 By the late 13th century, structural instability led to two partial vault and exterior collapses, and a complete reconstruction of the church was ordered by Robert de Courtenay.
 Forced to accompany King Louis IX on the Crusades however, he left the building to his successor, Gilles Pasté, who laid the foundation stone on September 11, 1288.
 The old towers of the facade were kept, however, the structure was constructed on a higher level than the previous church and extended out much further on all four sides.
-In addition to this, instead of the old Romanesque style, the cathedral was reconstructed in Rayonnant Gothic style, similar to Notre-Dame de Paris and Amiens Cathedral.
+In addition to this modification, the cathedral was reconstructed in Rayonnant Gothic style, similar to Notre-Dame de Paris and Amiens Cathedral.
 During the Siege of Orléans by English forces in 1429, Joan of Arc visited and prayed in the cathedral while in the city to lift the siege.
 After the Hundred Years' War, work resumed and the cathedral was finished in 1530, 243 years after the start of construction.
 During the Wars of Religion, the cathedral was looted in 1562, at the same time as other churches in Orléans, and in 1568, the building was severely damaged by Protestant Huguenots, who destroyed the medieval steeple and arches.

 After the signing of the Edict of Nantes in 1598, Henry IV of France ordered a rebuilding project completely restoring the cathedral.
 Construction promptly started in 1601, with the first stone being laid by Maria de Medici.
-Most of the structure was rebuilt similarly to its predecessor, however, notable new additions included flying buttresses, vaults to the transept, and the replacement of the old Gothic facades with a mix of Italian Gothic and Classical styles.
+Most of the structure was rebuilt similarly to its predecessor, however, notable new additions included flying buttresses, vaults to the transept, and the replacement of the old Gothic facade with a mix of Italian Gothic and Classical styles.
 In addition, the demolition of the main entrance marked the removal of the last remaining part of the original Roman cathedral.
-In the late 18th century, the original Romanesque towers of the facade were replaced by the more imposing belltowers seen today, and the main tower above the transept crossing was replaced by a slender steeple in the Gothic style.
+In the late 18th century, the Romanesque towers were replaced by the more imposing bell towers seen today, and the main tower above the transept crossing was replaced by a slender Gothic Revival steeple.
 The cathedral was consecrated by Charles X in 1829, nearly 600 years after its initial completion, and despite functioning as a gothic cathedral, Orleans Cathedral was designated as a basilica by Pope Pius IX.
-Unlike other cathedrals around France at the time, cathedral suffered little damage during World War I but sustained severe damage during World War II, first by artillery from German forces during the Battle of France, then by Allied bombings towards the end of the war.
+Unlike other cathedrals around France at the time, cathedral suffered little damage during World War I, but sustained severe damage during World War II, first by artillery from German forces during the Battle of France, then later by Allied bombings.
 However, extensive restoration work was initiated after the war, and still continues today.